andrew-canaday/libyimmo/ci/ws/README.md

     > remove these from the exclusions list in
     > [`fuzzingclient.json`](./config/fuzzingclient.json)).
  - `2.10,11`: Not required by spec.
- - `6.3,4,9,1-21`: Out of scope.
-    > **NOTES**: Yimmo doesn't perform content-encoding verification.
-    >
-    > If your service or one of its clients invalid transmit invalid UTF-8,
-    > Yimmo will happily relay it for you.
  - `9.*`: Limits
     > **NOTES**: This series is testing limits which will pass/fail
     > based on values set when ``./configure`` is run.